automata-network/docs/docs/nftfair/users/activities.md

 The activity site is where users participate in the Fairdrop event.
 To claim/purchase NFTs, users need to:

 - Be eligible for the Fairdrop based on the launch requirements
-- Have a sufficient token balance to pay for the transaction fees and NFT
+- Have a sufficient token balance for the asset they're transacting in, i.e. ERC20/BEP20 tokens.
+Users no longer need to hold platform native tokens such as ETH or BNB due to the nature of gasless transactions
 - Make sure their total claim/purchase does not exceed the maximum limit
 - Purchase NFT(s) within the duration of the event